opentext-idol/find/Field-usage-in-Find-10.11-for-IDOL.md

 - `category`.
 You can configure a field in your IDOL document that describes the category that the document belongs to.
 Where available, Find displays the content of the IDOL `category` field in the document metadata when you view the document.
 - `date_created` or `created_date`.
 You can configure a field in your IDOL document that contains the date when the document was created.
 Where available, Find displays the content of the IDOL `date_created` or `created_date` field in the document metadata when you view the document.
 - `date_modified` or `modified_date`.
 You can configure a field in your IDOL document that contains the date when the document was modified.
 Where available, Find displays the content of the IDOL `date_modified` or `modified_date` field in the document metadata when you view the document.
+- `thumbnail_url`.
+The URL of a thumbnail image file (for example, http://example.com/thumbnail.png).
+Find needs to be able to access this URL from the browser by using an HTTP GET request.

 IDOL Server uses `DateType` fields to populate the `<autn:date>` and `<autn:datestring>` metadata fields for your documents.
 Find uses the `<autn:date>` tag in the IDOL response as the date of the document on the list of results.
 Use the `[FieldProcessing]`, `[DateFields]`, and `[SetDateFields]` sections of the IDOL configuration file to specify the fields in your documents that should be treated as `DateType` fields.
 For more information, see the *IDOL Server Administration Guide*.